felixyanezbowker/avalanche-atlas/README.md

 # Avalanche Atlas

-Avalanche Atlas is an avalanche reporting app for winter adventurers.
+Avalanche Atlas is an avalanche reporting app.
 Around 100,000 avalanches happen each year and 99% go unreported.
-Users log slides with key details and photos, then check a shared dashboard before touring to make better, safer decisions.
+Users log avalanches with key details and photos, it gets uploaded to a shared dashbpoard; and then people can refer to it before touring to make better, safer decisions.

 ## Features